5 Tips For Winter Fly Fishing

 Location & Timing

-If you have a few warm days in a row and you noticed temps get above 30 degrees, it’s not a bad idea to go fish a freestone river.
-Those bugs will likely be hatching in the afternoon when the temperature is just right, and you’ll find yourself in a feeding frenzy.
-Those are the days that can provide incredible fishing because those fish are eager to eat!
+If you have a few warm days in a row and temperatures get above 30 degrees, it’s worth fishing a freestone river.
+Bugs will likely be hatching in the afternoon when the temperature is just right, and you’ll find yourself in a feeding frenzy.
+These are the days that can provide incredible fishing because those fish are eager to eat!

 Techniques

 Concentrate on locating fish bankside before entering the river or beginning to cast.
-Blind-casting announces your presence and will inadvertently spook fish from a feeding lane.
-Wait and watch, read the trout’s reactions and how it is feeding to optimize your first few casts.
+Blind casting announces your presence and will inadvertently spook fish from a feeding lane.
+Wait and watch, read the trout’s reactions and how they are feeding to optimize your first few casts.

 Size Down

-5X - 7X tippets and leaders are mandatory for winter.
-Try using 5X or 6X fluorocarbon for nymph-fishing and 6X or 7X monofilament for dry fly fishing.
-Make sure you carry an extra spool of each in your vest or pack, as running out of tippet can end your day.
+Use 5X - 7X tippets and leaders during winter.
+Try fluorocarbon for nymph fishing and monofilament for dry flies.
+Always carry extra spools in your vest or pack to avoid running out during a trip.

 Stay Warm, Dress in Layers